jyunhanlin/daka/README.md

 > [Note](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule): The schedule event may be delayed.

-- Change the cron you want (Github Actions use UTC time)
+- Modify the schedule you want (Github Actions use UTC time)

 ```yaml
 on: